I design & build functional

 In 2013 I graduated from Edge Hill University with a degree in Web Systems Development.
 Since this time I been doing web development professionally.
 I have been involved in a number of roles most notably as a web developer for a small but successful e-gaming company.
 In late 2016 I decided to go self employed and to start freelancing.
 Since the start of my journey I’ve had the pleasure of working with lots of local startups and small businesses – like myself – to help create a online platform for them to grow and succeed.

-Although I only started freelancing in 2016 I have absolutely loved being involved in each individual project I have undertook.
+Since I only started freelancing in 2016 I have throughly enjoyed being involved in each individual project I have undertook.
 Being a small business myself I know all to well how hard it can be for a new or small existing company to find its feet.
 I believe that this is one of the most important factors that motivates me and drives me to help other small or startup businesses.
-I feel that I can relate to what these businesses are needing and that they can trust me to help them grow.
-Delivering successful work for my clients has also helped me to grow thanks to my clients referring me to people they know and meet that also have similar projects.
+I feel that I can relate to their business needs and that they can trust me to help them grow.
+Delivering successful work for my clients has also helped me to grow, thanks to client referals I have been able to meet new business owners and take on a variety of further projects.